JuliaSymbolics/Symbolics.jl/docs/src/manual/ode.md

-Note that if ModelingToolkit is able to analytically solve the equation, it will give an `ODEProblem` where `prob.u0 === nothing`, and then running `solve` on the `ODEProblem` will give a numerical `ODESolution` object that on-demand uses the analyitcal solution to generate any plots or other artifacts.
+Note that if ModelingToolkit is able to analytically solve the equation, it will give an `ODEProblem` where `prob.u0 === nothing`, and then running `solve` on the `ODEProblem` will give a numerical `ODESolution` object that on-demand uses the analytical solution to generate any plots or other artifacts.
 The analytical solution can be investigated symbolically using `observed(sys)`.

 ## Symbolically Solving ODEs